 Library Programs - New Park Ranger Speaker Series programs and Training Sessions continue to be offered.
 Please visit the Library's Programs page for more information about upcoming programs.

-All Park Ranger Talks scheduled through 2015 will be held in the John Muir Room, which is located on the ground level of the Stewart L. Udall Department of the Interior Building.
+All Park Ranger Talks scheduled in 2016 will be held in the Rachel Carson Room, which is located on the ground level of the Stewart L. Udall Department of the Interior Building.
 Other training sessions will be held in the temporary library in Room 2262.

 Library Staff Offices - Offices for the librarians and library technicians have also been moved.
 Their offices are now located in Rooms 1347, 1349, 1351, 1353, and 1355 of the building.
 Staff will remain in these offices for the duration of the modernization project, about two years, after which they will return to the renovated space in the Interior Library.